bluebasil/DC_Deck_Building_Game/README.md

 Other things that you may want to set: in globe.py:
 * TIME_BETWEEN_CPU_MOVES can be changed to change the delay that is imposed between CPU moves.
-0 means the the CPU's do everything instantly, which allows for quuicker games, but harder to follow.
+0 means the the CPU's do everything instantly, which allows for quicker games, but harder to follow.
 * DEBUG and CPU_TERMINAL_INVISIBLE can also be set here